Whether you’ve been planning to study abroad for years or are only now considering it, the entire process might seem daunting.

 At the same time, the reputation of your department is also important.

-For example, if you take the University of California-San Francisco, it is not ranked very highly in terms of engineering courses but for anything related to medicine or biology, it’s extremely well ranked.
-All the companies that hire in this field know this, they’re aware of its reputation.
+For example, if you take the University of California-San Francisco, it is not ranked very highly in terms of engineering courses but for anything related to medicine or biology, it’s one of the best places to study abroad.

 The third factor is career opportunities.
-Again you have to pick a field once you’ve done your research and you know that there are good opportunities to work afterwards and to utilize the learning that you’ve gotten in your Masters in this field.
+Again you have to pick a field once you’ve done your research and you know that there are good opportunities to work afterward and to utilize the learning that you’ve gotten in your Masters in this field.

 Location is also important.
-For example if you take a look at San Jose State University, it’s not very highly ranked but it’s located in the heart of the Silicon Valley and this will help you find jobs easily.
+For example, if you take a look at San Jose State University, it’s not very highly ranked but it’s located in the heart of the Silicon Valley and this will help you find jobs easily.
 So if you know that you want to work in a technical space, this could go a long way towards helping you reach your goal.

 Factors Universities Consider when Evaluating

 Now, let’s, turn the tables and try to understand what most top universities in the world consider when they evaluate Masters or Ph.D. applicants.
 They consider several aspects.
 The first aspect universities want to know about are your academics.

 Fortunately or unfortunately, the best way they have of discerning that is through your transcripts, your GPA and your academic credentials.
 That’s why it’s important to have a high GPA.